LabCIF-Tutorials/Tutorial-AndroidNetworkInterception/README.md

 ![Manual proxy](imgs/AVD3-wifi-proxy-manual.png)

 ![Proxy settings](imgs/AVD4-wifi-proxy-config.png)

+To install Fiddler's digital certificate on Android the tutorial recommends typing `http://ipv4.fiddler:8866` on the browser.
+However, if that doesn't work type your computer IP address instead, for example: `http://192.168.1.10:8866`.

 If everything is configured correctly, open Chrome in the AVD, type something in the search bar and you should be able to see some `CONNECT` packets inside Fiddler's window.